neondatabase/website/content/docs/get-started-with-neon/signing-up.md

 updatedOn: '2023-10-19T23:10:12.824Z'
 ---

 You can sign up for free and upgrade to a paid plan when you are ready to scale.
-For information about our Free Tier limits, see [Free Tier](/docs/introduction/free-tier).
+For information about our Neon Free Tier limits, see [Neon Free Tier](/docs/introduction/free-tier).
 For information about Neon's paid plan options, see [Neon plans](/docs/introduction/plans).

 Signing up for Neon is easy.
 Simply navigate to [https://console.neon.tech](https://console.neon.tech) and sign in with a Github or Google account.
 ![Neon console sign up](/docs/get-started-with-neon/neon_signin.png)